MicrosoftDocs/learn/learn-pr/github/manage-work-github-projects/includes/3-how-to-create-project.md

    :::image type="content" source="../media/3-project-list-view-url-sample.png" alt-text="Screenshot of a Project in List view with an example of a URL of an Issue pasted into the Project.":::

-1. Press enter and your issue or pull request appears as a task in your Project.
+1. Press **Enter** and your issue or pull request appears as a task in your Project.

 ### Search for an existing issue and pull request